Thank you for sending your enquiry! One of our team members will contact you shortly.

 Ladder Logic Development in XG5000

-- Constructing logic using contacts, coils, timers, counters, and basic instructions.
+- Creating logic using contacts, coils, timers, counters, and basic instructions.

 - Building simple machine control sequences.